Thailand’s king reduces former Prime Minister Thaksin’s 8-year prison term to a single year

 The decision by King Maha Vajiralongkorn was published in the Royal Gazette, making it effective immediately.
 Thailand is a constitutional monarchy, giving the king the final word on pardons of convicted criminals.

-It is widely believed that Thaksin, 74, returned out of hope that a new government friendly to him would reduce his sentence, and that he may have made a deal with authorities.
+It is widely believed that Thaksin returned out of hope that a new government friendly to him would reduce his sentence, and that he may have made a deal with the authorities who for years were his bitter antagonists.

 The decree granting Thaksin royal clemency said he had acknowledged his guilt.
 It said Thaksin had worked to benefit the country and was loyal to the monarchy, and could use his knowledge and abilities to help the nation and its people.

-After returning to Thailand, Thaksin was sent to prison but was quickly transferred to a state hospital because of what was described as his frail health.
-The prison said Thaksin had high blood pressure and low oxygen, could not sleep well and felt tightness in his chest.
+After his return, Thaksin was sent to prison but was quickly transferred to a state hospital because of what the prison described as high blood pressure and low oxygen, difficulty sleeping and tightness in his chest.

 Thaksin became prime minister in 2001 by promoting populist policies and using his telecommunications fortune to build his own political party, and was easily reelected in 2005.